crew-sherlock/Experiment1/docs/adrs/012-flow-deployment-options.md

 Leveraging this container image, the AIGA Template will support the following deployment options out-of-the-box:

 - **Managed endpoint in Azure Machine Learning** - Azure Machine Learning can be used to serve a flow as a managed online endpoint for real-time inference.
-Deployment to Azure Machine Learning will be based on LLMOp's [provision_endpoint.py](https://github.com/microsoft/llmops-promptflow-template/blob/main/llmops/common/deployment/provision_endpoint.py)
+Deployment to Azure Machine Learning will be based on LLMOps [provision_endpoint.py](https://github.com/microsoft/llmops-promptflow-template/blob/main/llmops/common/deployment/provision_endpoint.py)
 - **Azure App Service** - Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 Deployment to Azure App Service will be based on Prompt Flow's [deploy.sh](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/flow-deploy/azure-app-service/deploy.sh) and LLMOps's [az_webapp_deploy.sh](https://github.com/microsoft/llmops-promptflow-template/blob/main/llmops/common/scripts/az_webapp_deploy.sh)

 > **Note:** The AIGA Template will not support Azure Functions as a target runtime out-of-the-box.
 Our focus will be a containerised deployment of flows on Azure App Service.